Should You Invest In Singapore Savings Bonds (SSB)?

 An alternative to Singapore Savings Bonds

 Singapore Savings Bonds are not the only way to make the most of your savings.
-Cash management solutions like Syfe Cash+ can be an attractive alternative to SSB.
+Cash management solutions like Syfe Cash+ Flexi and Cash+ Guaranteed can be an attractive alternative to SSB.

-Unlike Singapore Savings Bonds, there’s no minimum investment needed for Syfe Cash+.
-As such, Cash+ is a more flexible option.
+If you prefer to maintain liquidity, Cash+ Flexi is a more flexible option.
 Most importantly, withdrawals are quick and free.
-You can receive your proceeds on the same day and there are no fees for making a withdrawal.
+You can receive your proceeds just the next day and there are no fees for making a withdrawal.

-Here’s a quick overview of Syfe Cash+ and a comparison with SSB.
+Here’s a quick overview of Syfe Cash+ Flexi and Cash+ Guaranteed and a comparison with SSB.

 Make the most of your idle cash

-With inflation at a 10-year high in Singapore, Singapore Savings Bonds and alternatives like Syfe Cash+ can be a smarter choice for your spare cash.
+In a high-interest regime, Singapore Savings Bonds and alternatives like Syfe Cash+ Flexi and Cash+ Guaranteed can be a smarter choice to earn high returns for your spare cash.

 For SSB, you’ll first need to have a bank account with DBS/POSB, OCBC or UOB, as well as a CDP account.
 Thereafter, you can apply for SSB issues via ATM or internet banking.
 Take note that a $2 transaction fee will be levied on each application.
 Finally, check for your SSB allotment on the 3rd last business day of the month.